Look for Warning Signs

 Quick Tips for Avoiding Fraud

 - Don't give out personal information.
-Be suspicious of anyone you don't know who asks for your Social Security number, credit card and bank account details, date of birth, etc.
+Be suspicious of anyone you don’t know who asks for your Social Security number, birthdate, credit card number, bank account number, password, or other personal data.

 - Don't be intimidated.
 Be suspicious of calls or e-mails that want you to provide or verify personal information immediately.
 Tell them you're not interested and hang up or don't reply to the e-mail.